appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/npm-yarn-commands.md

 ### Input Variables

-This step contains different variables.
-It needs these variables to work.
-The table below gives explanations of these variables.
+This step contains some input variable(s).
+It needs these variable(s) to work.
+The table below gives explanation for this variable(s).

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2797-nmpDetails.png' />